By: Sheila Patel, M.D. And Valencia Porter, M.D., M.P.H.

 When we consider this perspective, it opens us up to an increasing number of modalities that can help us return to our natural state of oneness and connectedness, such as meditation, yoga, and other mind-body-spirit practices.

-Spiritual practices connect us to our unbounded selves, and in doing so elicit a deep relaxation response in our mindbody.
+Spiritual practices connect us to our unbounded selves, and in doing so elicit a deep relaxation response in our mind and body.
 When we are in a state of deep relaxation and connection, our entire physiology has the potential to change.
 As we’ve discussed, research shows that inducing the body’s relaxation response through practices such as meditation, deep breathing, and guided imagery can lead the body to turn on (express) healthy genes and turn off (not express) harmful genes.

 In addition to affecting our genes, when we engage in mind-body-spirit practices, we learn to calm the emotional turmoil in our minds.
 We also begin to access our innate healing abilities that keep us in balance and health.